forstmeier/gpsi/README.md

 channels = ["slack-user-channels"]
 ```

+**NOTE**: This structure assumes that there is just ONE authenticating user for
+the GitHub and Slack clients - support for different authenticating user tokens
+could be something built in the future but might not ultimately make sense
+if the "streamline" authenticating gets build soon.

 ### Wishlist / roadmap

 This is a summary of several features that can be built / expanded upon from